nostubs/nostubs.github.io/_posts/2018-01-25-integration-testing-done-right.md

 So how do we test this service?

+First, it's probably worth asking ourselves what we're trying to test with our integration tests.
+I'd assert that we have a few goals here.
+We want to write end-to-end tests that:

+1. Run a version of our service that's as close as possible to the version we run in production.
+2. Run in an environment that's as close as possible to our production environment.
+3. Cover a variety of inputs/failure scenarios.

+With that in mind, let's check out some possible approaches to testing it.

-[Note: in the upcoming examples, we use [`tape`](https://github.com/substack/tape), a fabulous Javascript testing library.
+[Note: in the upcoming examples, we use [`tape`](https://github.com/substack/tape), a great, simple Javascript testing library.
 Tape tests give you an `assert` object you can use to make assertions about your code.
 A test is completed once `assert.end` is called.]

 ## Option 1: Mock O'Clock